FredKSchott/snowpack/docs/08-guides.md

 - and many more!
 - Literally... every library should work with Snowpack!

 Some libraries use compile-to-JS file formats and do require a special build script or plugin.
-See the guidea below for examples.
+See the guide below for examples.

 ### Babel